nsidc/pm_icecon/README.md

 the NASA Goddard Space Flight Center.
 NASA Goddard provided the original code to NSIDC where it has been adapted and modernized for processing at NSIDC.

-For more information, please consult the following references:
+For more information on the NASA Team and Bootstrap algorithms, please consult the following references, respectively:

 Cavalieri, D. J., Gloersen, P., and Campbell, W. J. (1984), Determination of sea ice parameters with the NIMBUS 7 SMMR, J. Geophys.
 Res., 89( D4), 5355– 5369, doi:10.1029/JD089iD04p05355.